thecloudranger/bedrock-audio-summarizer-dashboard/README.md

 A Streamlit application that allows users to record audio, manage recordings, and view their transcriptions and summaries.
 This application integrates with AWS S3 for storage and provides a user-friendly interface for audio management.

+To setup the backend, clone the following repo and follow the instructions: https://github.com/aws-samples/amazon-bedrock-audio-summarizer

 ## Architecture

 ```mermaid